Estimated reading time: 3 Minutes

 There are a number of factors including an increase in the population of 16-year-old students and changes to school performance measures.

-So how many students are taking the exams this year, and what could it mean for results when they are published in August?
+How many students are taking the exams this year, and what could it mean for results when they are published in August?

-Let’s first look at GCSE Maths and GCSE maths Numeracy.
+Let’s first look at GCSE Maths and GCSE Maths-Numeracy.
 Total entries for both exams have increased this year, up by 5,005 to 34,570 for GCSE Maths and up 1,695 to 24,695 for GCSE Maths-Numeracy.
 The increases are due to more learners taking their qualifications at the end of Year 11, rather than taking them earlier.